Krypto/sublime-da-ui/LABEL_CHEATSHEET.md

 - `type:enhancement` – future improvements to be discussed and implemented.
 - `type:feature` – acknowledged as feature to be implemented.
 - `type:feedback` – please let me know your thoughts and comments on this.
+- `type:issue` – acknowledged as commonly-known issue to be resolved.
 - `type:support` – questions, troubleshooting, tips and etc.